 0131 243 2650

-Kate joined Social Enterprise Scotland in 2007 as Administrator, responsible for membership, administering events, and acting as PA to the Chief Executive.
+Kate joined Social Enterprise Scotland in 2007.
 Prior to this she was working at the Scottish Government as a temporary Policy Officer.
 Her background is in publishing and she worked at Elsevier for 10 years producing medical textbooks and journals.

 Duncan works on all policy and public affairs for SES, from engagement with The Scottish Government, Parliament, local authorities and think tanks through to policy articles and blogs for the media.
 Duncan is a Journalism graduate of Edinburgh Napier University.
 He previously worked as a Journalist, as Communications Officer for a charity, as well as for a political magazine and events company.
 Duncan has worked extensively in The Scottish Parliament, firstly as media officer for an MSP group and then as a parliamentary aide to two MSPs.